 Being passionate to share your personal experiences and wisdom alone is not sufficient to meet the required in Standard 2.1 of the Australian National Competency Standards for Childbirth and Parenting Educators (2011).

-Before you sign up to any facilitators' training course:
+Before you sign up to any childbirth educator or early parenting training course:

-- When registering for any course or workshop, you should read the terms and conditions thoroughly BEFORE registering, asking questions about assessment procedures, results, certification, professional recognition, refunds, etc prior to payment.
+When applying for any training course or workshop, you should read the terms and conditions thoroughly BEFORE paying, asking questions about assessment procedures, results, certification, professional recognition, refunds, etc.

-- CAPEA does NOT recommend any particular course or provider.
+CAPEA does NOT recommend or endorse any particular course or provider listed below.